Table of Contents

 App mode selection recommendations

-• First choice recommendation: RealityKit with PolySpatial
+• First recommendation: RealityKit with PolySpatial

-Unity's built-in Standard (Built-in) and Lit (URP) shaders have been pre-adapted by the official team and can be used directly.
+Unity's built-in Standard (Built-in) and Lit (URP) shaders have been pre-adapted by the official and can be used directly.

 • Advanced/specific needs: Metal Rendering with Compositor Services